Dallas Good of The Sadies dead at 48 | CBC News

 "Forty eight years old, he died of natural causes while under doctor's care for a coronary illness discovered earlier this week.
 A son, a brother, a husband, a friend, a bandmate, a leader, a force to be reckoned with, we have no words for the shock we are all feeling."

+The Sadies formed in Toronto in 1994 and released their first album, Precious Moments. in 1998.
+The band was made up of Good, his singer-guitarist brother Travis Good, bassist Sean Dean and drummer Mike Belitsky.

+The band was still actively performing at the time of Good's death and had released a new single, "Message to Belial," in January.

-In its 20 years making music, the band collaborated with Neko Case, Buffy Sainte-Marie, Gord Downie, Neil Young and Kurt Vile, among others, according to its website.
+In its decades making music, the band collaborated with Neko Case, Buffy Sainte-Marie, Gord Downie, Neil Young and Kurt Vile, among others, according to its website.

+The band's U.S. record label, Yep Roc Records, said The Sadies developed and perfected a style of music that was uniquely its own.

+"We've lost a cornerstone of the label," the label's co-owner Glenn Dicker said in a statement emailed to CBC News.
+"The Sadies have always been the band to watch and hear out there for me.
+I am grateful to you, Dallas, for so many great shows, spine shaking music and good times.
+I'll never stop listening."

 "I've known Dallas Good since Battles of The Bands in 1980's Aurora/Newmarket," Tyler Stewart of the Barenaked Ladies wrote on Twitter.
 "Always the most rock & roll dude in the room and always a wry smile in recognition of a shared musical journey."